CISSP – Certified Information Systems Security Professional

 • Asset Classification

-2.2 Determine and maintain information and asset ownership
+2.2 Establish information and asset handling requirements

-2.3 Provision resources securely
+2.3 Provision information and assets securely

 • Information and asset ownership